bash-bastion/shelltest/README.md

 # shelltest

-A sort of [Bats](https://github.com/bats-core/bats-core)-lite for POSIX shell scripts
+A test runner for POSIX shells

 ## Features